amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 #### Temolate's body

-Template's body is an expression, and a result of it's execution is used to generate an HTML output.
+Template's body is an expression, and a result of it's apply is used to generate an HTML output.
 All of the following can be a template's body:

 * JavaScript statement: